 Most people are looking for ways to cut back on their spending.
-Little savings can add up, especially if you do it consistently over time, and doing several things all at once may mean that you can save significantly each month.
-Cutting back on your bad financial habits can make a big difference.
-You can make these small financial tradeoffs to help you reach your savings goals.
-Changing these fifteen habits can help you start saving today.
+Little savings can add up, especially if you put away small amounts consistently over time.
+If you cut back a little in several areas at once, you may be able to save significantly each month.
+Changing even a few bad financial habits can make a big difference.
+Here are fifteen small changes that can help you start saving today.

-The average costs of eating out with fast food are about $7.00, and that is a low estimation.
-You can eat leftovers or make your lunch at home, for an average cost of less than $2.00.
-That adds up to a $5.00 savings today, and $25.00 a week or a $100.00 a month.
-The savings can add up.
+According to USA Today, the average cost of eating lunch out is about $11 a meal, and that is a low estimation.
+You can eat leftovers or make your lunch at home, for an average cost of just over $6 per meal.
+That adds up to roughly a $5.00 savings today—$25.00 a week or $100 a month.
 If you are eating out for multiple meals a day, you can save even more.

 Skip the Latte

 Sometimes that cup of coffee is the perfect pick-me-up to get you through the day.
-Although a basic coffee will not put you out, and the cost of a latte may be between $2.00 to $2.00, getting one every day all year can add up.
+Although a basic coffee will not put you out, and the cost of a latte may be between $3 and $5, getting one every day all year can add up.
 Brew your coffee at home, and save the lattes for a treat.
-You can save up to $40.00 a month this way.
-The small expenses can add up quickly.

-Whether you are going over and getting overage charges or you are not using all of the data that you need, you may be able to save money by switching your plan.
-Look at the plans that your provider offers and choose the best one.
+Whether you are getting overage charges or you are paying for more data than you need, you may be able to save money by switching your plan.
+Look at the plans that your provider offers and choose one that's best for your budget.
 When you qualify for a free phone upgrade, it usually means that your contract is up for renewal.
-Check out what other options are available.
-For example, Republic Wireless offers unlimited data and voice at under $30.00 a month and no contract.
+Take the chance to review what other options are available.

 Stop Paying Interest

-Make it a priority to stop using your credit cards off on time and in full every month.
+Make it a priority to pay your credit cards off on time and in full every month.
 The interest charges that add up when you carry a balance can really eat away at your budget.
-When you are not paying interest, you can begin investing your money and start earning interest.
+When you are not paying interest, on the other hand, you can begin investing your money and start earning interest instead.
 One of the best ways to save is to avoid going into debt.

 Cook at Home

-Eating out once a week may not be something to worry about, but if you do it every evening, the costs can really add up.
-It is even more if you have kids or a large family.
-The habits you establish in your twenties will follow you as you get older and have kids.
+Eating out once a week may not be something to worry about, but if you do it every evening, the costs can really add up—especially if you have a large family.
+The habits you establish in your 20s will follow you as you get older and have kids.
 Establishing a routine where you eat at home most of the time can save you later on.
 Take the time to plan a menu and shop the sales to really increase your savings.
-You can also try these ten ideas to help you cut down on the cost of groceries.

 Shop for New Insurance

 You can often save money on your car and home insurance policies by shopping for a new provider every few years.
 Insurance companies offer their best rates to new customers.
 If you recently turned 25 or had tickets drop off of your history in the last year, you may be able to save even more.
-You may need to ask your current company to check if you qualify for lower rates and shop around for the best deal.
+Ask your current company to check if you qualify for lower rates and shop around for the best deal.

 Give Yourself an Allowance

-Set aside a little bit of fun money to spend how you want to each month.
-The amount depends on your budget, but it can make a big difference in being able to reach your budgeting goals and staying focused.
+Set aside a little bit of fun money to spend however you want to each month.
+The amount depends on your budget, but it can make a big difference in being able to reach your goals and stay focused.
 Budgeting for fun will help you save money because it allows for some splurges and prevents you from overspending.

 Try Store Brands

 One of the ways to save at the grocery store or even on household items is by trying out the store brands.
-It should always be a trial and error method.
-I do not recommend buying twenty boxes of cereal before you try one out.
+Practice a little trial and error, though, and don't buy 20 boxes of a store-brand cereal before you've tried it!
 Some store brands are better than others, and the quality may vary from item to item.
 For example, you may find the canned goods are great, but that the mayonnaise is not.
 You can also save by choosing whichever brand is on sale or has a coupon deal that week.

 Never Pay Full Price

-Make it a goal to never pay full price on big-ticket items.
-In theory, you could apply this to most things including your groceries, but you should make it a requirement for your big-ticket items like furniture, electronics, and clothing.
+Make it a goal never to pay full price on big-ticket items.
+In theory, you could apply this to most things including your groceries, but you should make it a requirement for major items like furniture, electronics, and clothing.
 You can save money by learning the sales cycle and waiting to purchase until you can find the price you want.

 Cutting down on entertainment costs is one of the quickest was to save money, but that doesn't mean you have to stay inside and do nothing.
-Many cities and towns offer free entertainment over the summer or opportunities to do fun things at a reduced price.
+Many cities and towns offer free entertainment over the summer or other opportunities to do fun things at a reduced price.
 Some activities you may look for include movies out on the lawn, free concerts, and festivals.

 Cut Out Cable

-This is one that I often bring up.
-With Netflix, Hulu and other streaming options, there is no need to spend a lot of money on television every month.
+With Netflix, Hulu, and other streaming options, there is no need to spend a lot of money on television every month.
 If your budget is tight, consider switching to a cheaper streaming service.
 You won't have as many options, but you can still enjoy some entertainment without spending as much.

 Getting sick can be costly, so it's important to be proactive about staying healthy.
-If you have health insurance.
-The heath insurance should include a free annual physical, and it is a good idea to go in and make sure you are healthy.
-Additionally, if you are sick, visit the doctor sooner rather than later.
-Catching a cold before it turns into pneumonia can save you money, and days off of work.
-Additionally choosing healthy food and exercising regularly can help reduce the chance of health complications due to being overweight.
+If you have health insurance, it probably includes a free annual physical, so it is a good idea to go in and make sure you are healthy.
+If you are sick, visit the doctor sooner rather than later.
+Catching a cold before it turns into pneumonia can save you money—and days off of work.
+Additionally, choosing healthy food and exercising regularly can help reduce the chance of health complications from being overweight.

 Set Up Automatic Transfers to Savings

-Set a goal for how much you want to save each pay period and then set up an automatic transfer to make that happen.
-The advantage of this is that you do not miss the money that is moved automatically to your account, and you do not have to think about saving each month.
+Set a goal for how much you want to save each pay period and then set up an automatic transfer to your accounts to make that happen.
+This way, you do not miss the money that is moved automatically to your account, and you do not have to think about saving each month.
 It will just happen.